 Oftentimes, sensory-friendly environments are designed for individuals with hypersensitivities.
 Hypersensitivities occur when people are easily sensitive and irritated by certain sensations.
 For example, someone with hypersensitivity may experience a high-stress response and discomfort if they are in loud environments.
 There are many different reasons that people may experience hypersensitivities.
 Some common diagnoses that may cause people to experience heightened sensitivities including autism, anxiety, concussion or PTSD.

 However, it is important to note that sensory-friendly environments benefit everyone.
 For example, you may also find it irritating to shop in a store playing background music.
 Someone else might be bothered by scents or smells in a restaurant.
 Therefore, creating a sensory-friendly environment increases accessibility and inclusion.
-In fact, research has found that sensory-friendly environments benefit the accessibility of spaces for people with sensory processing disorders and mental illnesses.
+In fact, research, “Connections Between Sensory Sensitivities in Autism; the Importance of Sensory Friendly Environments for Accessibility and Increased Quality of Life for the Neurodivergent Autistic Minority” by Heidi Morgan (2019) has found that sensory-friendly environments benefit the accessibility of spaces for people with sensory processing disorders and mental illnesses, too 1.